Eric-Wonbin-Sang/this_framework_that_i_made/README.md

 # This Framework That I Made

+TODO: this is getting unruly fast.
+It makes more sense to split this project up into standardized modules that work together in this framework.

 My Main Goal: get, set, combine, stream and/or execute anything or everything easily anywhere

 to test this: